xeraa/scale-elasticsearch-workshop/readme.md

 # Scale Elasticsearch Workshop

 Hands-on workshop on how to scale Elasticsearch.
+The repository also includes the [slides](https://github.com/xeraa/scale-elasticsearch-workshop/blob/master/slides.pdf).